-All landlords of a private rented property must be registered with the Landlord Registration Scheme, which was introduced on 25 February 2014.
+All landlords of a private rented property must be registered with the Landlord Registration Scheme.
 However, you will not need to do this if you have already paid to register a house in multiple occupation.

 You must register before you let the property.

 If you do not register, or if you give false information, you will be committing a criminal offence.
 As a result, you can be issued with a penalty of between £500 and £2,500.